AFulgens/base16-consolez/README.md

 ## Installation

-Select one of the many color schemes available for [base16](http://chriskempson.com/projects/base16), look for the corresponding XML file in the colors folder and merge that with your `console.xml`.
+Select one of the many color schemes available for [base16](http://chriskempson.com/projects/base16), look for the corresponding XML file in the colors folder and **merge** that with your `console.xml`.
+This means, that you should keep all existing attributes from your current `console.xml` and just replace the values for `r`, `g`, and `b` for the various colors.

 Note, that if you would like to use opacity and/or a background image while still using a Base16 color-scheme, you can do so.
 For this, simply use the above described `console.xml`, and _afterwards_ setup the opacity/background image.